pagkly/Zed/Investopedia3/How Order Management Systems (OMS) Help Investment Firms.md

 -   Order instructions (e.g., day order, fill or kill, good-till-canceled, etc.)
 -   Order transmission (broker, ECN, ATC, etc.)

 An order management system executes trades through a software system using the FIX protocol.
-FIX, or [Financial Information eXchange](https://www.investopedia.com/terms/f/financial-information-exchange.asp) is an electronic communications protocol used to share international real-time exchange information related to the trillions of dollars of securities transactions and markets.
+FIX, or [[Financial Information eXchange]](https://www.investopedia.com/terms/f/financial-information-exchange.asp) is an electronic communications protocol used to share international real-time exchange information related to the trillions of dollars of securities transactions and markets.

 However, communicating transactions can also be done through the use of a custom application programming interface (API).
-The FIX protocol links to [hedge funds](https://www.investopedia.com/terms/h/hedgefund.asp) and investment firms to hundreds of counterparties around the world using the OMS.
+The FIX protocol links to [[hedge funds]](https://www.investopedia.com/terms/h/hedgefund.asp) and investment firms to hundreds of counterparties around the world using the OMS.

 ## Special Considerations

-The OMS can be used on both the [buy-side](https://www.investopedia.com/terms/b/buyside.asp) and sell-side to allow firms to manage the lifecycle of their trades and automate and streamline investments across their portfolios.
+The OMS can be used on both the [[buy-side]](https://www.investopedia.com/terms/b/buyside.asp) and sell-side to allow firms to manage the lifecycle of their trades and automate and streamline investments across their portfolios.
 For review, the buy-side is a segment of Wall Street made up of investing institutions such as mutual funds, pension funds, and insurance firms that tend to buy large portions of securities for money-management purposes.

-The buy-side is the opposite of the [sell-side](https://www.investopedia.com/terms/s/sellside.asp).
+The buy-side is the opposite of the [[sell-side]](https://www.investopedia.com/terms/s/sellside.asp).
 The sell-side does not make direct investments but rather provides the investing market with investment recommendations for upgrades, [downgrades](https://www.investopedia.com/terms/d/downgrade.asp), target prices, and other opinions.
 Together, the buy-side and sell-side make up both sides of Wall Street.

 There are many products and securities that can be traded or monitored with an order management system.
 Some of the financial instruments traded using an OMS include: